The Complete Guide to Ijen Crater: Blue Fire, Acid Lake, and Natural Wonders

 Trail Safety:

-- Stay on marked paths
+- Stay on marked trails

-- Use proper hiking footwear
+- Wear appropriate hiking footwear

-- Bring emergency communication device
+- Carry emergency communication devices

-- Travel with experienced guide
+- Travel with an experienced guide

 Best Time to Visit